Top-rated local movers that handle Billings to Chicago moves

 - Chicago is considered to be less safe than Billings with a score of 33.87 vs Billings’s 50.37.

-- Air quality in Chicago is good, and in Billings it's good.
+- Air quality in Chicago is Good, and in Billings it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Illinois moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago